aofeindtme/NdDaP3/wrangle_report.md

 To provide these points I let the code extract a markdown and HTML time each during runtime.
 The files are named `assessing.html` and `assessing.md` and also stored inside my Project Workspace at Udacity.
-### Process

 I load the data sources in separat DataFrames and run code to provide the possibilities for a visual and a programmatical assement.
+Based on the outputs I found the following tidiness and quality issues concerning the data.

  1. Noteable quality issue - **wrd_archive** `source` multiple values combined in one column
  <img width="852" alt="image" src="https://user-images.githubusercontent.com/79275883/200127508-46a78a99-daf6-4630-9e6f-c1ea2df22088.png">